-Electric bikes are generating a bit of a buzz in the UK at the moment, and it’s a new wave of bikes that’s beginning to build a bit of charge in the industry.
+Electric bikes are generating a bit of a buzz in the UK at the moment, due to the many benefits of electric power, and it’s a new wave of bikes that’s beginning to build a bit of charge in the industry.
 I was shocked at how positively rapid the acceleration was – so whilst I recharge, here’s the blog & review.

 Prefer to watch the video review?

 The Super Soco TC Max, on first impression, is a small electric motorcycle that (with the English Electric Motorcycle Co. graphic on) honestly stood out in the showroom.
 The graphic isn’t available as standard unfortunately, but luckily even without it looks incredible.